werma56s/SwagLabsTestProject/README.md

 •	Cross-browser testing support for Chrome, Firefox, and Edge.
 •	Use of Page Object Model (POM) for better test maintenance and readability.
 •	Integration with NUnit for test execution and reporting.
+•	Integration with Faker.Data for generating dynamic fake data, useful for randomizing user credentials, names, and other data for login tests.
 # Technologies Used
 •	.NET: 6.0
 •	Selenium WebDriver: 4.30.0